cwaldoch/cwaldoch.github.io/_posts/2018-2-5-Your-Heat-Pump-is-not-Geothermal.md

 ![](https://farm5.staticflickr.com/4756/26232595518_f1bd7932cd_o.png)

-Finally, these maps of ground surface temperature and then the temperature at a depth of 3.5km are also useful in the context.
+Finally, these maps of ground surface temperature and then the temperature at a depth of 3.5km are also useful for additional context.
 Additionally, the ground surface temperatures show why GSHPs are so efficient (and only fractionally as efficient during the winter) in their summertime cooling applications across the midwest and great plains.

 ![](https://farm5.staticflickr.com/4611/39394847774_94ed680e65_o.png)